EconometricInstitute/feb22012-programming-website/data/week4/1-abstract-classes.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

 - You understand what an abstract class is.
-- You know how to use, create and extend abstract classes.
+- You know how to use create and extend abstract classes.
 - You know the difference between methods that are declared abstract and regular methods.
 - You understand that abstract classes themselves cannot be instantiated.